 We have implemented COVID-19 safety and sanitization guidelines into our programs to ensure a safe and healthy environment for our participants.
 To view our program safety guidelines please CLICK HERE.

 Please help us keep our records up to date.
 It is extremely important that you review and update your account contact information.
 Although our offices are closed to the public at this time, please feel free to contact us via phone at 253-858-3400 or email at firstname.lastname@example.org.

-Athletic fields are open to 50 or less for practices only (no games or scrimmages), in groups of five (5) or fewer on separate parts of the field, separated by a buffer zone, and individually practicing at least 6-10 foot physical distancing, using face covering if 6-10 foot physical distancing measures cannot be practiced.
+Athletic fields are open to 50 or less with one spectator per participant under 18+ years.
+Practices, games, and scrimmages are dependent on the current Pierce County Case Rate.
 Playgrounds are open, please play on equipment in groups of 5 or less.
 Keep children from different households 6-10 feet apart.
 Restrooms are open.

-Parks, trails, beach access, racquet courts, and golf courses remain open for outdoor recreation, but please remember that they are not places for group activities.
-If it’s crowded, choose another trail, beach or park to visit.
+Parks, trails, beach access, racquet courts, and golf courses remain open for outdoor recreation, but please remember that these are not places for group activities.
+If it’s crowded, choose another trail, beach, or park to visit.
 Maintain a distance of 6 feet from others.
 Read more about physical distancing at www.tpchd.org/coronavirus.

 Our staff has been working hard to ensure that our facilities and services re-open in the safe, clean, and high-quality outdoor environment you have come to expect from PenMet Parks.
 We will re-open with limited group activity to help keep visitors safe and adhere to guidelines developed by our local health authorities and PenMet Parks Board of Directors.
 Respectfully, we ask our park visitors to help in the efforts to stay healthy and safe.
 Upon your arrival, please review our park signage with helpful guidance and safe physical-distancing reminders.